kylmac/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a senior undergraduate in the Electrical Engineering department at Princeton University.
+I am broadly interested in network security, privacy, and internet censorship.
 My senior thesis is an evaluation of [Snowflake](https://snowflake.torproject.org/) as an indistinguishable censorship circumvention tool.
 I am advised by Professor Prateek Mittal.

 Outside of research, I am a member of Princeton Men's Varsity Water Polo and on the executive board of the Princeton Poker Club.